madeofpendletonwool/PinePods/README.md

  - [ ] Add Itunes podcast API
  - [ ] Better queue interaction.
 There should be a way to drop down current queue and view without changing route
  - [ ] MFA Logins - Github integration and local MFA (OAuth)
+ - [ ] Implement Browser edition sign in retention (This will require some kind of OAuth provider)
  - [ ] GUI Wrapper for App
      - [ ] Server Hosting and client Interaction - Client interaction works via API with mariadb which is hosted on server side
      - [ ] Linux App